bormaxi8080/osint-timeline/DRAFT.md

 This CLI framework is based on [`sploitkit`](https://github.com/dhondta/python-sploitkit/) and is an attempt to gather hacking techniques and exploits especially focused on **drone hacking**.
 For the ease of use, the interface has a layout that looks like Metasploit: https://github.com/dronesploit/dronesploit

 PhantomTap.
-A Flipper Zero that stops guessing and starts reasoning: ML-guided RFID/NFC fuzzing & access-control auditing that turns raw card reads into a prioritized, explainable security assessment.
+A Flipper Zero that stops guessing and starts reasoning.
+ML-guided RFID/NFC fuzzing & access-control auditing that turns raw card reads into a prioritized, explainable security assessment.
 Defensive-use only: https://github.com/Krishita17/PhantomTap

 NTERCEPT.
 A free and open-source platform that unites the best signal intelligence tools into a single, accessible interface: https://github.com/smittix/intercept